volatiletech/sqlboiler/README.md

 foreign = "Author"
 ```

 In a many-to-many relationship it's a bit more complicated.
-In an example where `videos <-> tags`
+Let's look at an example relationship between
-with a join table in the middle.
+`videos <-> tags` with a join table in the middle.
 Imagine if the join table didn't exist, and instead both of the
 id columns in the join table were slapped on to the tables themselves.
 You'd have `videos.tag_id`
 and `tags.video_id`.
 Using a similar method to the above (the side with the foreign key) we can rename
 the relationships.
 To change `Videos.Tags` to `Videos.Rags` we can use the example below.